ISISComputingGroup/ibex_developers_manual/Helium-Recovery-PLC.md

 The Helium Recovery PLC is a FINS PLC used for monitoring various parameters related to the helium gas recovery system.
 It contains data that will need to be stored in the database of the Helium Level Monitoring project.
 Therefore, we wrote an IOC for this PLC so that the data will then be read by a python server via Channel Access.

+The manuals folder on the shares drive has a note with a link to the web page used by Cryogenics to monitor the helium gas recovery system.
+This displays the vast majority of values that are read by the IOC and was used to make sure the IOC reads data correctly.
+The values not displayed on the web page are specified in the memory map.

 # Connection

 The Helium Recovery PLC communicates by using FINS over UDP, and is connected over Ethernet.
 However, you should use TCPNOHEAD when running tests in devsim.
 The FINS cmd should be similar to the example given [here](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Omron-FINS#configuration).